 For those students who are not following the continuous assessment procedure, there will be a final evaluation during the academic year's normal exam period.
 Amongst others, reasons which may admit the student to opt for a final evaluation, notwithstanding that all cases must be approved, include practical work experience, work obligations, family obligations, health reasons and disability.
 Being a part-time student is not in itself sufficient reason for opting for the final evaluation route.
 To be accepted for final evaluation, the student must make a written request to the dean during the first two weeks of teaching, explaining why they are unable to follow the continuous assessment system.
-In the case of those students who for justified reasons are not formally matriculated from the course.
+In the case of those students who for justified reasons are not formally matriculated from the course start date, the assessment period will begin from their enrolment on the course.
 The dean will consider the circumstances that the student has detailed and will make a formal decision.
 If after 15 days the student has not received a written reply to his/her request, s/he can assume that it has been accepted.